copmat/LBcuda/README.md

 Executing LBcuda

 To run LBcuda, it is necessary first to ensure that the program is
-compiled (from the source sub-directory) and that the file input.dat
+compiled and that the file input.dat and eventually the input.xyz
-is present in the main directory.
+are present in the main directory.
 All output data files will be returned to the main directory.
 Remember that the input file HAS TO BE NAMED 'input.dat' and put in
 the main directory.
 Few example input files are contained in